FAQ

 Is hunger most frequently found in cities?

-While it’s true that inner-city residents face unique challenges when it comes to accessing and affording enough healthy food, as a whole, in Feeding America West Michigan’s service area, the seven urban counties we serve have lower food insecurity rates than the 33 rural counties we serve—11.3% vs. 13.3%.
+While it’s true that inner-city residents face unique challenges when it comes to accessing and affording enough healthy food, as a whole, in Feeding America West Michigan’s service area, the seven urban counties we serve have lower food insecurity rates than the 33 rural counties we serve—12.9% vs. 15.1%.
 Over the last 40 years, the economies of rural communities have shifted dramatically.
 As industrial jobs have disappeared, many businesses have closed and young people have left in search of work.
 Elderly neighbors and others who stay behind face increasing challenges such as higher priced food, especially fresh food, and distance from grocery stores and other resources.
 Ironically, rural communities are the backbone of our food system and home to most of our country’s farms.
 Neighbors from these communities should not struggle to put food on their own families’ plates.